• Skip to primary navigation

 • Cardamom French Toast

-How Long Do These Muffins Last?
+How Long Do Banana Muffins Last?

 These muffins should last 3-4 days stored in an airtight container on the counter at room temperature.